 Alacritty is focused on two goals simplicity and performance.
-The performance goal means, it should be speedy than any other terminal emulator available.
-The simplicity goal means, it doesn’t supports features such as tabs or splits (which can be easily provided by other terminal multiplexer – tmux) in Linux.
+The performance goal means it should be speedy than any other terminal emulator available.
+The simplicity goal means it doesn’t support features such as tabs or splits (which can be easily provided by other terminal multiplexers – tmux) in Linux.

 Install Required Dependency Packages

-1. First install Rust programming language using an rustup installer script and follow on screen instructions.
+1. Alacritty requires the most recent stable Rust compiler to install it.
+So, first, install Rust programming language using a rustup installer script and follow on-screen instructions.

 # sudo curl https://sh.rustup.rs -sSf | sh